Thursday, December 31, 2009

 - Yeah.
 Let me think…seeing, hearing, smelling, tasting, and touching.

--Did’ya know if we divided our brains into three parts, two of the parts would be filled up by seeing?
+-Did’ya know if we divided our brains into five parts, a little more than three of those parts would be filled up by seeing?